anant13sharma/anant13sharma/README.md

 ## 🎯 Currently Exploring

-- Machine learning in real-world applications
+- Machine learning and AI in real-world applications
-- Combining business logic with AI systems.

 ---